BGforgeNet/FO2tweaks/fo2tweaks/readme.txt

 - Empty weapons are stacked regardless of the ammo
 - Weapon reload dialog with number of ammo boxes is skipped
 - Weapon switch is instant (no animation)
+- No splash screen is displayed (when HRP is available)
+- Fade in/out is instance (when HRP is available)

 ### Special notes / compatibility
 - **It will ONLY work if you have killap's patch** or restoration pack installed.
 You can get those at http://www.killap.net.